ykhuang/LuaPlurk/README.md

 LuaOAuth by Ignacio: https://github.com/ignacio/LuaOAuth

-LuaOAuth support async and sync mode.
 LuaOAuth supports two modes of operation:
 "synchronous" and "asynchronous" mode.
 Only synchrous mode is support so far.
 Check out LuaOAuth for more package dependencies.